thomasgtaylor/how.wtf/content/blog/2023-02-18-cloudformation-create-stack-vs-deploy.md

 categories:
 - cloud
 date: 2023-02-18 02:30:00-04:00
-description: What is the difference between CloudFormation create stack and deployand when to use them?
+description: What is the difference between CloudFormation create stack and deploy and when to use them?
 tags:
 - aws
 - aws-cli